-Table 1: Classification report - 5 classes test based on 100 artilces per class
+Table 1: Classification report - 5 classes test based on 100 articles per class

-confusion matrix
+Confusion matrix

 Table 2 is an example of the confusion matrix.
-It describes the outcomes of the 5 classes tested, based on 100 articles per class that built the topic data frame in the server’s side.
-The table contains the true positive and false negative per each row, divided to the classes predictions, while the columns describe the true positive & false positive
+It describes the outcomes of the 5 classes tested, based on 100 articles per class that built the topic data frame on the server side.
+The table contains the true positive and false negatives for each row, divided into the classes being predicted, while the columns describe the true positive & false positives.